-4.9.4 Contact Between More Than 2 Robots
+4.10.3 Contact Between More Than 2 Robots

-Pushing should be called the in the same way when multiple robots are in contact.
+Pushing should be called in the same way when multiple robots are in contact.
 The robot that is pushing will be called for a penalty regardless of how many robots of either team are in the area.
 This is to ensure that the team that is pushing is called for the penalty.
 If any of the exceptions apply to a robot in the group, that robot cannot be called for pushing.

-4.10 Playing with Arms/Hands
+4.11 Playing with Arms/Hands

-A field player or a goal keeper outside its own penalty box that intentionally touches the ball with its arms/hands in a manipulative manner (i.e. to stop the ball, to kick the ball etc.) will be subject to the standard removal penalty.
+A field player or a goal keeper outside its own penalty box that touches the ball with its arms/hands will be subject to the standard removal penalty.
 In this case, the ball is to be replaced at the point where it contacted the arms/hands of the offending robot.

-4.11 Damage to the Field
+4.12 Damage to the Field